-Cybersecurity Awareness Month 2024 is this October and the department of OCIS encourage all users to own their role in protecting themselves and their connected devices.
-The theme this year is Secure Our World.
+Cybersecurity Awareness Month 2025 is this October and the department of OCIS encourage all users to own their role in protecting themselves and their connected devices.
+This year's theme is "Stay Safe Online" — providing reminders that protecting your data doesn't have to be complicated.

 The website consists of general information, tips, and best practices on protecting yourself online, your digital home devices.
 Our goal is to help you make the most of today's technology safely and securely.